Kerendia

 Kerendia can only be obtained with a prescription.

 Kerendia is available as tablets to be taken by mouth once a day.
-The dosage to be taken depends on the patient’s kidney function.
+The dose depends on the condition Kerendia is used for, and on the patient’s kidney function.

 For more information about using Kerendia, see the package leaflet or contact your doctor or pharmacist.

 The active substance in Kerendia, finerenone, binds to a receptor (target) known as mineralocorticoid receptor (MR).
-MR is involved in the activation of processes that cause inflammation and scarring in the kidneys.
-By binding to MR, Kerendia blocks the start of these processes, preventing inflammation and scarring and leading to less kidney damage.
+MR is involved in the activation of processes that cause inflammation and scarring in the heart and kidneys.
+By binding to MR, Kerendia blocks the start of these processes, leading to improvements of kidney and heart damage.

-Kerendia, in addition to standard treatment, was shown to be effective at slowing down kidney disease in one main study involving over 5,600 patients with chronic kidney disease and type 2 diabetes.
-In this study, 18% of patients taking Kerendia (504 out of 2,833) experienced a loss of kidney function compared with 21% of patients taking a placebo, or dummy treatment, (600 out of 2,841).
+Kerendia, in addition to standard treatment, was shown to be effective at slowing down kidney disease in two main studies.
+The first study involved 5,662 patients with chronic kidney disease and type 2 diabetes.
+In this study, 18% of patients taking Kerendia (498 out of 2,824) experienced a loss of kidney function compared with 21% of patients taking a placebo (a dummy treatment) (600 out of 2,838).

-The most common side effect with Kerendia (which may affect more than 1 in 10 people) is the presence of high potassium levels in the blood.
-Other common side effects, which may affect up to 1 in 10 people, are low levels of sodium in the blood, low blood pressure, itching and loss of kidney function.
+The most common side effect with Kerendia (which may affect more than 1 in 10 people) is hyperkalaemia (high potassium levels in the blood).
+Other common side effects, which may affect up to 1 in 10 people, include low blood levels of sodium, high blood levels of uric acid, low blood pressure, itching and loss of kidney function.

 Kerendia must not be used in patients with Addison’s disease (a condition that prevents the body from producing enough of the hormones cortisol and aldosterone).
 It must also not be used with certain medicines that strongly block the effects of CYP3A4, a liver enzyme that helps the body process many medicines.